 Consultant-led approach: All our exams are reported by one of our expert Consultant Specialists.

 Rapid online results: Patients and their referrers can see the scan images immediately after the patient finishes their scan on our secure online community, Connect.
 We aim to upload reports to the referring clinician’s account within one working day.
 Call us on 020 7042 1888 to get set up with an account in a few easy steps.
 Alternatively, login details are emailed to you automatically when we receive your first referral.

 A quality service: The quality of our service is recognised by all major insurers including BUPA, AXA PPP and WPA.
 We are also registered and regulated by the Care Quality Commission (CQC).

-DEXA clinic opening hours
+DEXA clinic availability

 Before your appointment

 Once we’ve received your referral, our radiographers will triage it, (this is to assess the clinical need for a scan, and to make sure you are having the right scan).
 Once we’ve confirmed your referral and you’ve been booked in for your scan, you’ll receive a confirmation email with all the details of your appointment.

 We recommend wearing clothing with no metal, as it blocks the X-rays and can decrease the quality of the images.

 When you arrive at the centre in Central London, you’ll be checked in by a member of staff at our reception on the lower ground floor.
 You’ll be greeted by the DEXA Technician, who will show you to the DEXA room.

 Once in the DEXA room, you’ll have your height and weight measured to help in a diagnosis.
 You’ll be asked to lie on the DEXA bed, and a scanning arm will pass over you.
 The scan itself only takes a couple of minutes.